enderkus/ruby-dojo/README.md

 Ruby programming language training

-Copyright (C) Mert Gör and contributors
+Copyright (C) 2023-2024 Mert Gör and contributors

+Copyright (C) 2023-2024 Mass Collaboration Labs and contributors

+Copyright (C) 2023-2024 Masscollabs Services

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published